< Back

 < Retour

 Seerat is a grade 11 student at WJ Mouat Secondary School in Abbotsford, British Columbia.
-She is passionate about the French language and has participated in many speech competitions, most notably CPF Art Oratoire where she qualified as a provincial finalist.
+She is passionate about the French language.
+She has participated in many speech competitions, most notably CPF Art Oratoire where she qualified as a provincial finalist.
 Through competitions like these, she discovered a passion for the language and continues to further develop and improve her skill.
-This passion led her to organize workshops, activities, and competitions for students to practice their French while also having fun.
-Her vision for Francophones in Canada is for everyone to be comfortable speaking French at a certain level and promoting the language through different, yet accessible means.
-Wanting to promote bilingualism on a larger scale, she is thrilled to be accepted as a member of the Young Bilingual Leaders Committee.
-Leadership program for youths
+This passion led her to organize workshops and activities for students to practice their French while also having fun.
+Her vision for Francophones in Canada is for everyone to be comfortable speaking French at a certain level.
+She wishes to promote the language through different, yet accessible means.
+Wanting to promote bilingualism on a larger scale, she is thrilled to be accepted as a member of the Young Bilingual Leaders committee.

 JiYu is a health sciences student at Université de Moncton.
 The Korean-Canadian first encountered French in Grade 4 where she fell in love with the language, sparking her interest in bilingualism and in improving her French!
 This eventually motivated her to challenge herself and transfer to a Francophone school in Grade 6.
 Moreover, JiYu has actively been involved in her community and schools.
 As a way of passing on the support she received as an immigrant, JiYu offers free French tutoring sessions to allophone immigrant children to enrich their experience in a new environment, all while sharing her passion and the importance of bilingualism!
 JiYu looks forward to working with the Bilingual Young Leaders to promote bilingualism and further support youth in Canada!